richardvenneman/floatl/README.md

 ### Usage with Rails

 Since this project embraces Bower and is properly tagged, you can install use it in your Rails project with [rails-assets](https://www.rails-assets.org).

+## Browser support

+The CSS is [Autoprefixed](https://github.com/postcss/autoprefixer) with the following string: `"> 5%, ie >= 8"`.
+While the JavaScript supports IE8+, Floatl aims to be good at Floating Labels and only that.
+The Floating Labels Pattern works best with placeholders and it is therefor recommended to install legacy browser placeholder support should you need it, for example [Placekeeper](https://github.com/kristerkari/placekeeper) or [Placeholders.js](https://github.com/jamesallardice/Placeholders.js).

 ## Motivations